Twitter lawsuit halted so Elon Musk can close deal by Oct. 28 | Business

 Twitter lawsuit halted so Elon Musk can close deal by Oct.
 28

-The litigation was halted until Oct.
-28 at 5 p.m.
-EDT to allow Musk, who is chief executive of electric car maker Tesla Inc, to finance the deal.
-Judge Kathaleen McCormick said if the deal did not close by her deadline the parties were to contact her to schedule a November trial.

-A Delaware judge ordered a halt to Twitter Inc's lawsuits against Elon Musk on the eve of trial to give the billionaire time to finance his $44 billion takeover of the social media platform, according to a Thursday court filing.
-The litigation was halted until Oct.
-28 at 5 p.m.
-EDT to allow Musk, who is chief executive of electric car maker Tesla Inc, to finance the deal.

-Judge Kathaleen McCormick said if the deal did not close by her deadline the parties were to contact her to schedule a November trial.
-Musk was scheduled to go to trial on Oct.
+In an earlier court filing, the company urged the judge to reject the proposal, calling Musk's plan "an invitation to further mischief and delay."
+Musk, chief executive of electric carmaker Tesla Inc , was scheduled to go to trial on Oct.
 17 and his Thursday deposition was postponed by mutual agreement.
-Investors appeared to be reassured that the order would end several days of confusion about the state of the deal.

-Twitter shares, which ended the day down 3.7%, rose 2.7% in after-hours trade.
-The world's richest person said this week he would purchase Twitter at the price he agreed in April, $54.20 per share, but conditioned the deal on receiving debt financing.
+Twitter shares, which ended the day down 3.7% at $49.39, rose 1% after hours as investors appeared reassured after days of confusion.

+A Delaware judge on Thursday ordered a halt to Twitter Inc's lawsuit against Elon Musk on the eve of trial, giving the billionaire time to finance his $44 billion takeover of the social media platform.

+The ruling followed days of uncertainty about Musk's intentions and removed the threat that the erratic entrepreneur would have to testify under oath this week about his claims that Twitter fraudulently misled him.
+The judge's order said if Musk, the world's richest person, failed to close by her Oct.
+28 5 p.m.
+EDT deadline, she would schedule a trial for November.

+“We look forward to closing the transaction at $54.20 by Oct.
+28th,” Twitter said in a statement.
+In an earlier court filing, the company urged the judge to reject the proposal, calling Musk's plan "an invitation to further mischief and delay."
+Musk, chief executive of electric carmaker Tesla Inc , was scheduled to go to trial on Oct.
+17 and his Thursday deposition was postponed by mutual agreement.

 Major banks that committed to fund $12.5 billion, or about 28% of the deal, could be facing hefty losses as the swift pace of interest rate hikes has ratcheted up market volatility and dampened appetite for leveraged financing.
 "There's still some uncertainty based on whether or not Elon can find the actual financing to do the deal," said Randy Frederick, managing director of trading and derivatives for the Schwab Center.